Steps in preventing computer theft or making it less painful

 Never keep your laptop out in the open; this is especially true when the laptop is in your car.
 If you leave your laptop alone even for a moment, it's an easy target for someone to grab while you're not looking.

 Use a laptop lock

 If you are using a laptop while at a coffee shop, work, school, or away from home attach it to a lock.
-Most laptops today support the Kensington Lock that can help prevent it from being taken if you step away from it.
+Most laptops today support the Kensington Lock to prevent it from being taken if you step away.
 If a Kensington Lock is not available Compucage, Kensington, and Targus offer other security protection and locks.

 Keep eyes open at the airport

 If you're taking your laptop with you on a plane, keep a close eye on it at all times.
 Especially when it has to leave your hands to go through a metal detector.
 Thieves can use this opportunity to take your laptop.

 Check to see if your laptop has TheftGuard or any other security system.
 If not, consider an alternative program.
 We've listed several of these programs in the below services that help track and protect.

 Keep a daily external backup of all your important data.
 Having your important data on a CD or other drive that's not part of your computer can save you lots of time and pain if your computer goes missing.

 Create a boot password in BIOS setup, so your computer prompts for a password before it boots.